Happy Spring!

 Guests:

-Music: Bear Ryan – Dynamic left-handed cigar box guitarist
+Music: Bear Ryan – Dynamic left-handed cigar box guitarist!

 Hosts: Jim Dees with Paul Tate and the Yalobushwhackers